 Coaching

-Human Design for Health and Wellness Coaches
+5 Powerful Human Design Tools for Health and Wellness Coaches

 Human Design for Health Coaches

-Hi!
+Hey coach!
 I’m Krista.

-As a health coach, your client’s physical and mental wellbeing is top priority.
+As a health coach, your client’s wellbeing is your top priority.
+But how does Human Design tie into this?

 #1.
-Your Client’s Energy Type
+Your Client’s Type

-Each Energy Type has a different aura, mode of operation, and way of interacting with the world.
-Each Type also experiences different levels of physical energy and in different patterns.
-For example, Generators wake up each day with a set amount of energy they’re designed to use up that day.
-They can also “share” this energy with other people who are in close proximity to them.
+For example, Generators wake up each day with a set amount of energy that they’re meant to use up that day.
+They can also “share” their energy with other people around them.

 Signposts of Alignment